3. HOTEL INFO

 A. Please let us know on your health form whether you are prone to motion sickness and we can do our best to sit you toward the front of our vehicle while touring in Buenos Aires.

-If you do suffer from motion sickness, you’ll definitely want something with you for the Antarctica part of the tour to offset any potential issues so we encourage you to bring prescription medications, ginger candies and/or wrist bands.
+If you do suffer from motion sickness and will be joining us in Antarctica, you’ll definitely want something with you for that part of the tour to offset any potential issues, so we encourage you to bring prescription medications, ginger candies and/or wrist bands like a Reliefband.

 Q. Will we be responsible for handling our own luggage throughout the tour?